kopia/kopia/site/content/docs/Getting started/_index.md

 The first thing you need to do is create a `repository`.
 For a full list of supported types of repositories that you can create, see the [repositories page](../repositories).

 To create a repository, use one of the [subcommands](../reference/command-line/common/#commands-to-manipulate-repository) of `kopia repository create` and follow the on-screen instructions.
-When creating the repository, you must provide a passphrase that will be used to encrypt all the snapshots and their contents in the repository.
-(As a reminder, Kopia uses [end-to-end zero knowledge encryption](../features#end-to-end-zero-knowledge-encryption), so your passphrase is never sent anywhere and it never leaves your machine!)
+When creating the repository, you must provide a password that will be used to encrypt all the snapshots and their contents in the repository.
+(As a reminder, Kopia uses [end-to-end zero knowledge encryption](../features#end-to-end-zero-knowledge-encryption), so your password is never sent anywhere and it never leaves your machine!)

-**There is absolutely no way to restore snapshots (i.e., your backed up files/directories) from a repository if you forget your passphrase, so do not forget it and keep it secure!**
+**There is absolutely no way to restore snapshots (i.e., your backed up files/directories) from a repository if you forget your password, so do not forget it and keep it secure!**

 As an example, if you want to create a repository in a locally-mounted or network-attached filesystem, you would run the following command: